yhd9487/Image-Processing-App/README.md

 CONTACT

-You can contact the collaborators (agnesmonostori and okorotkyi) or the client (Jmuccigr) for questions, ideas or suggestions.
+You can contact the collaborators (agnesmonostori and okorotkyi) (yhd9487, Jfort13, KeWang-HSK) or the client (Jmuccigr) for questions, ideas or suggestions.